 Medicare covers hospice services for the terminally ill.
 To qualify, at least one doctor must certify you as terminally ill with a life expectancy of six months or less.
-In 2017, nearly 1.5 million Medicare beneficiaries received hospice services.
+In 2020, 1.7 million Medicare beneficiaries used hospice services.

 Hospice care focuses on the quality of life for people with terminal illnesses.
 It is meant to provide comfort and compassion for those in the final phases of incurable diseases.

 Many people who receive hospice care have cancer.
 Others may have kidney failure, heart disease, dementia or chronic obstructive pulmonary disease.

 Hospice care is most often utilized by patients who have exhausted all other treatment options.

 People enrolled in Medicare must meet certain requirements to receive the hospice benefit.